bernardosulzbach/bernardosulzbach.github.io/_posts/2016-01-21-license-notes-should-have-a-date.md

 ---
 layout: post
-title: License notes should have a date
+title: "License Notes Should Have a Date"
 ---

 When working on [dungeon](https://github.com/mafagafogigante/dungeon/) license